-It is natural and much too easy for me to let anxieties, painted with an evil brush, color my soul until the once bright, warming influence of the sun seems to darken and cool, layer after layer.
+It is natural and much too easy for me to let anxieties, painted with an evil brush, softly color my soul, until the warming sun begins to darken and cool, one watery stroke after another.
 In this half-lit world, I stumble and curse, reaching out with increasing blindness for answers.

-Your slow and determined shrug testifies that you still have strength.
-But now, I begin to hear your staggered breathing, I begin to see the strain in your bunched shoulders.
-Now, I recognize my neglect, but still I do not act.
-Instead, I wait until there is blood mixed with your perspired strain.
-Perhaps it takes you falling to one knee and often the other before I rush to your side and provide aid, just enough to bring you back upright.
+Your slow and determined shrugs testify that you still have strength.
+But when I begin to hear your staggered breathing and see the strain bunched in your shoulders, panic rises.
+Perhaps you must first fall before I rush to your side and provide aid, enough, at least, to bring you back upright.

-I am an abusive friend, keeping you alive, but mostly ignored, mostly unseen as I scurry this way and that looking for an escape route of my choosing.
+I am an abusive friend, keeping you alive, but almost ignored, as I scurry this way and that looking for an escape route that finds new detours around your warnings.
 If I learn the lessons you are patiently waiting for me to understand, will you love me enough to forgive my unwavering neglect?

 this river valley